Code-Institute-Submissions/pet-shelter-project/README.md

 #### Wireframes

-To see the wireframes in PDF click [here](wireframes/pet-shelter-wireframes.pdf).
+To see the wireframes in PDF click [here](wireframes/pet-shelter-wireframes.pdf). (download and zoom out for best view)

 ### Surface